rust-lang/rust-by-example/src/scope/lifetime/static_lifetime.md

 A bound on `'static` means that the callee does not have to worry about their variable binding becoming invalid after some time.
 They can use it as long as they want.
-In contrast to a `'static` __reference__, it is unrelated to the runtime of the entire program.
+In contrast to a `'static` __reference__, this is unrelated to the runtime of the entire program.

 A `'static` lifetime may also be coerced to a shorter lifetime.